Machine Learning. The Science of Selection under Uncertainty: I.I.D. (stochastic) Multiarmed Bandits

 \section{I.I.D.\ (stochastic) Multiarmed Bandits}

-In this section we consider multiarmed bandit game, where the outcomes are generated i.i.d.\ with fixed, but unknown means.
+In this section we consider a multiarmed bandit game, where the outcomes (the sequence of losses) are generated i.i.d.\ with fixed, but unknown means.
 In this game there is no difference between working with losses or rewards, and since most of the literature is based on games with rewards we are going to use rewards in order to be consistent.
 The treatment of losses is identical - see \cite{Sel15}.

 \paragraph{Notations} We are given a $K \times \infty$ matrix of rewards (or gains) $r_{t,a}$, where $t \in \lrc{1,2,\dots}$ and $a \in \lrc{1,\dots,K}$.